GraphScope/portal/python/graphy/README.md

 ```

 # Run Offline Paper Scrapper
 The provided utility allows you to scrape research papers from arXiv.
 Using a set of seed papers as input, the scraper can iteratively fetch papers from the references of these seed papers.
 The process continues until a specified number of papers (`max_inspectors`) has been downloaded and processed.
+The paper scraper supports interruption and can be safely terminated at any time.
+When relaunched, it will resume from where it stopped, ensuring continuity without reprocessing already completed tasks.

 **Usage**:
 ```bash